microsoft/ebpf-for-windows-demo/cilium/load_balancer/docs/CiliumL4LBSetup.md

 The above guide provides steps to build both the `eBPF-for-Windows` submodule and the `eBPF-for-Windows-Demo` project.

-Once both the projects have been built, following will be location of the build output:
+Once both the projects have been built, following will be location of the build outputs:
 1. `eBPF-for-Windows`: files will be present in `external\ebpf-for-windows\x64\Release`
 2. `eBPF-for-Windows-Demo`: files will be present in `x64\Release`